mdbergmann/cl-gserver/README.md

    (format t "The answer is: ~a~%" result))
 ```

-Which will asynchronously print "The answer is: Hello Buzz" after a short while.
+Which will asynchronously print _"The answer is: Hello Buzz"_ after a short while.
-This will also work when the `ask`/`?` was used with a timeout, in which case `result` will be a tuple of `(:handler-error . <ask-timeout condition>)`.
+This will also work when the `ask`/`?` was used with a timeout, in which case `result` will be a tuple of `(:handler-error . <ask-timeout condition>)` if the operation timed out.

 #### Creating child actors